-A complete analysis of all land situated within the jurisdiction of Collin Central Appraisal District is conducted by the land appraisal department each tax year including residential subdivisions that may qualify for inventory valuation as defined by Section 23.12 of the Texas Property Tax Code.
+A complete analysis of all land situated within the jurisdiction of Collin Central Appraisal District is conducted by the land appraisal department each tax year.
 A base lot value is developed for each residential parcel and may be table driven or flat priced.
 Specific land influences are used, as necessary, to adjust parcels outside the neighborhood norm for such factors as shape, location, size, and topography, among others.
 The appraisers use sales data when available, or abstraction or allocation methods to insure that the land values developed best reflect the contributory market value of the land to the overall property value.